 160. THERMODYNAMICS AND HEAT ENGINES.-Principles of thermodynamics, discussion of properties of gases, saturated and superheated vapors, various cycles of vapor engines and internal combustion engines.
 Required in Electrical, Mechanical and Chemical Engineering courses, second semester, junior year.
-Required in Civil Engineering courses, second semester, senior year.
 (4 units)

 161. THERMAL PRIME MOVERS.-Continuation of 160.
 Comparison is made of ideal and actual cycles of vapor and external and internal combustion engines.
 Relative economies of steam engines, turbines and internal combustion engines are discussed.
-Study is made of methods of governing engines, flow of vapors and gases through orifices and pipes, principles of refrigeration and heating.
+Study is made of flow of vapors and gases through orifices and pipes.
 Required in Mechanical Engineering courses, first semester, senior year.
 (10 units)

-162. POWER PLANT ENGINEERING.-Study of the apparatus sused in power plants of all types, with comparisons of cost of installation and operation.
-The course includes a study of boilers, heaters, economizers, engines, turbines, condensers, piping, and gas producers.
+162. POWER PLANT ENGINEERING.-Study of the apparatus used in power plants of all types, with comparisons of cost of installation and operation.
+The course includes a study of boilers, heaters, economizers, engines, turbines, condensers, piping, gas producers, refrigeration, and heating.
 Application is made to the design of a plant for certain given conditions, including building, selection of apparatus and installation drawings.
 Required in Mechanical Engineering courses, second semester, senior year.
-(11 units)
+(10 units)

 163. POWER PLANT ENGINEERING.-Abridged, for Electrical Engineering students.
-Relative economies of steam engines, steam turbines and internal combustion engines, boilers, heaters, economizers, condensers, piping, and gas producers.
+Relative economies of steam engines, steam turbines and internal combustion engines, boilers, heaters. economizers, condensers, piping, and gas producers.
 Required in Electrical Engineering courses, second semester, senior year.
+(6 units)

-(6 units) 165.
-STEAM LABORATORY.-Calibration of instruments, tests on brakes, dynamometers, steam calorimeters and injectors; tests on the steam engine, steam turbine, steam pump and gas engine for efficiency and economy; valve setting; comparison of governors; boiler and plant test.
+165. STEAM LABORATORY.-Calibration of instruments, tests on brakes, dynamometers, steam calorimeters and injectors; tests on the steam engine, steam turbine, steam pump and gas engine for efficiency and economy; valve setting; comparison of governors; boiler and plant test.
 Required in Mechanical Engineering courses, first semester, senior year.
 (8 units)